 “We want to help you unlock it,” he said.

 The first step involves filtering that data via a lens.
-Each of Nintex Hawkeye’s lenses provides unique data to help you answer particular questions and gain specific insights.
+Each of Nintex Analytics’s lenses provides unique data to help you answer particular questions and gain specific insights.

 - Usage Lens: Understand key consumption metrics, user participation and the return that your Nintex investment is bringing to your organization.
 This lens answers questions such as: What’s the extent of my Nintex usage?
 How many people use Nintex?
 How many workflows and forms do I have?
 Watch the video.